nhtruong/GettingAndCleaningData/CODEBOOK.md

     Numerical Data of Averages of the original columns as they are divided by the first two columns (Subject and Activity)

+    *Note: I could've listed in details what these 79 columns are exactly are by paraphasing the text in the feature_info.txt file from the original data set.
+However, that would be a waste of time since the purpose of the project is cleaning data.

 --------------------------------------

 ### How the data came about: